- Important Places

-Situated in the southern part of the country, Tamil Nadu is one of the most well known and important states in India.
-Andhra Pradesh forms the northern border for it whereas Karnataka and Kerala lie on the north west and west respectively.
-Two water bodies enclose the state on the southern as well as the eastern sides, the Indian Ocean and the Bay of Bengal respectively.
+Situated in the Southern part of the country, Tamil Nadu is one of the most well known and important states in India.
+Andhra Pradesh forms the Northern border for it, whereas Karnataka and Kerala lie on its northwest and west respectively.
+Two water bodies that enclose the state on the southern and the eastern sides are the Indian Ocean and the Bay of Bengal respectively.
 In fact, geometrically, Tamil Nadu touches the extreme southern tip of the Indian Peninsula.
-The total area of the state is approximately 1,30,058 square km.
+The total area of the state is 1,30,058 square km.
 Chennai, earlier known as Madras, is the capital of Tamil Nadu which is the fourth largest city in India with an area of approximately 175 square km.
-Beautiful coastlines with hundreds of coconut trees, majestic temples, cultural legacy and wildlife sanctuaries have made Tamil Nadu a favorite destination with tourists.
+Beautiful coastlines with hundreds of coconut trees, majestic temples, cultural legacy and wildlife sanctuaries have made Tamil Nadu a favourite destination with tourists.

 History of Tamil Nadu

-Originally known as the Tamilham, Tamil Nadu has an ancient history which is around 6,000 years old and is known to be the place of origin the Dravidians.
+Originally known as the Tamilham, Tamil Nadu has an ancient history which is around 6,000 years old and is known to be the place of origin of the Dravidians.
 Historians divide the history of Tamil Nadu into three distinct divisions of ancient, middle and modern.
-Being one of the oldest of all civilizations, some say that the Dravidians (or tamilians) had to move to south and stay there because of the Aryans in the North.
+Being one of the oldest of all civilizations, some say that the Dravidians (or tamilians) had to move to south and stay there because of the Aryans in the north.
 Several dynasties have ruled the state starting from the Cholas, Pallavas, Pandavas.
 Their glorious history comes under the ancient and medieval subsection.
-The Chola kings regained their valor in the 9th century after ruling for several years in the 4th century through several wars and battles with the existing kings then.
-But they were overpowered by the Muslim Sultans in the 14th century who had captured major parts of southern India through invasions.
+The Chola kings regained their valor in the 9th century after ruling for several years in the 4th century through several wars and battles with the then existing kings.
+But they were overpowered by the Muslim Sultans in the 14th century who had captured major parts of Southern India through invasions.
 More Detail...

-Tamil Nadu is surrounded by lands on the north (Karnataka and Andhra Pradesh) and the west (Kerala), as well as by water bodies of Indian Ocean and Bay of Bengal on the South and East respectively.
-To the extreme north, there is Pulicat Lake and the southern tip is formed by Kanya Kumari or Cape Comorin.
+Tamil Nadu is surrounded by lands on its north (Karnataka and Andhra Pradesh) and west (Kerala), as well as by water bodies of Indian Ocean and Bay of Bengal on its south and east respectively.
+To its extreme north, there is Pulicat Lake and the southern tip is formed by Kanyakumari or Cape Comorin.
 The Mudumulai Wildlife Sanctuary forms the western limit and the Point Calimere forms the eastern limit of Tamil Nadu.
-The mountain ranges of the Eastern Ghats and Western Ghats run along the boundaries of the State and meet at the Nilgiri hills.
+The mountain ranges of the Eastern Ghats and Western Ghats run along the boundaries of the state and meet at the Nilgiri Hills.
 There are three major regions that construct the geography of the state: the mountainous region or Kurinji, the arid region or Palai, and the forest region or Mullai, the coastal region or Neidhal and the fertile plains or Marudham.
 The river Cauvery that originates from the state of Karnataka enters Tamil Nadu to become the lifeline for the state.
-The river is responsible for making the lush Coromondal Plains fertile and it also forms the delta Thanjavurnagapattiam for Tamil Nadu.
+The river is responsible for making the lush Coromondal Plains fertile and it also forms the delta in Thanjavur and nagapattiam.

 Society, arts and culture

-Tamil is the official and the most widely spoken language in Tamil Nadu.
-It is the first language to have been recognized as the classical language in the country.
+Tamil is the official and the most widely spoken language in the state.
+It is the first language to have been recognised as the classical language in the country.
 However, few other south Indian languages are also widely used by the inhabitants like Telegu, Kannada and Malayalam.
 There are distinct places in the state where these languages overpower the local language.
 For example, people residing in the north western part of the state, which is near Karnataka, prefer to speak in Kannada than in Tamil.
-Salem is the district with the largest population who speak in Kannada.
+Salem is the district with the largest population that speaks in Kannada.
 Similarly the residents who live near the borders of Kerala love to communicate in Malayalam.
 Urdu is the language to communicate among the Tamil muslims who occupy a major part of the state.
 The native Christians stick to the universally-accepted English.
-Since Tamil Nadu is a diverse state with immense industrialization and progress, people from several parts of the country also come to reside here.
+Since Tamil Nadu is a diverse state with immense industrialisation and progress, people from several parts of the country also come to reside here.
 Hence, other non-south Indian languages like Hindi, Gujarati, Punjabi, Bhojpuri and Marathi are used by people of different ethnic groups to communicate with each other.
 Strikingly, most of the educated Tamilians prefer English to communicate amongst each other.